Aidan-McNay/courseflow/docs/library_reference/propagate_steps.md

    form lab groups.
 Groups are made to ensure that pairs are in the same lab section.
 Odd numbers are resolved by forming a group of three.

+   .. admonition:: Lab sections

+      Lab sections are identified by having the string ``LAB`` in the name.
+Students will only be paired if they are in such a section;
+      if no lab sections exist, no new pairings will be done.

    Note that current groups are **NOT** checked to see whether they are groups of fewer than three; the Canvas group can be configured to restrict this.
 However, solo students in a group are removed and